Art

 ART 355.
 PAINTING.
 5 Credits.

-This course is an introduction to oil painting that explores painting techniques, intentional color mixing, and a thorough understanding of value and tonal ranges within a composition.
-The purpose of this course is to develop technical and compositional skills, a heightened awareness of color interaction, and to create a solid foundation for continued growth and experimentation.
+Introduction to oil painting that explores painting techniques, intentional color mixing, and a thorough understanding of value and tonal ranges within a composition.
+Develops technical and compositional skills, a heightened awareness of color interaction, and creates a solid foundation for continued growth and experimentation.

 ART 356.
 WATERCOLOR.
 5 Credits.